 From Samarkand train station to the city center takes about 15 minutes by taxi and costs about 15 – 20k SOM for a private taxi.

 Samarkand has an international airport.
 However, the flights are limited to a few major cities like Istanbul, Moscow, and St. Petersberg.
 You also could fly from Tashkent to Samarkand, but it seems like the 2-hour train is a better and faster option.

 Getting around in Samarkand

-The promenade street (Tashkent street) is a quiet and nice walking street and from there all major sites in Samarkand are within walking distance via safe roads and good pavements.
+Promenade Street (Tashkent Street) is a quiet and nice walking street, and from there, all major sites in Samarkand are within walking distance via safe roads and good pavements.

 Best hotels in Samarkand

 The hotels and guesthouses in Samarkand are for every kind of budget.
 We highly recommend B&B Antica.
 A wonderful guesthouse with a beautiful garden where you will get the best breakfast in the city!
 It is also located right next to Gur-e Amir.

 Samarkand has a few good restaurants that serve both Western and Uzbek dishes.
 Most of them offer WiFi, although buying a SIM card is a much better option.

 - Bibikhanum Teahouse (delicious Uzbek food)

 - Platan (Uzbek, international, and vegan)